Monday Commentary: Sudan, a failed state that requires help

 The UAE has often been accused if backing the RSF, which it denies.
 Another alleged RSF backer is the strongman in Eastern Libya, General Haftar.
 Egypt backs the Khartoum government.
 Qatar in the past acted as mediator.

 A key role can be played by four countries that form the so-called "Quad initiative" — the US, Egypt, Saudi Arabia and the UAE.
 They include the states that could exert real influence in Sudan.
 The initiative's objective was a roadmap to end the war or, at the very least, a humanitarian truce.
-However last week (26 October), Quad talks in Washington failed.
+However, last week (26 October), the Quad talks in Washington failed.

 Sudan is already a failed state.
-But its people are resourceful, and given the right conditions they can rebuild their country.
+But its people are resourceful, and given the right conditions, they can rebuild their country.
 The world must help them to do so.

 source: Dennis Sammut is the Director of LINKS Europe, and Managing Editor of commonspace.eu.
 His Monday Commentary is published weekly on commonspace.eu